zowe/zowe-client-python-sdk/README.md

 ## Installation

-When installing the Zowe Client Python SDK you have two options.
+When installing the Zowe Client Python SDK, you have two options:

 - Install all the Zowe packages
 - Install a single sub-package

 The choice depends on your intentions.
-If you chose to install all Zowe SDK packages this means that you will install everything under the `zowe` namespace in PyPi.
+If you choose to install all Zowe SDK packages, this means that you will install everything under the `zowe` namespace in PyPi.

 Alternatively, you can choose to install only a single subpackage for a smaller installation.

 To install all Zowe SDK packages using pip: